 - Prebiotics in the form of oligosaccharides to support your gut

-Additionally, a heaped teaspoon of Manuka in the morning is a delicious ritual that provides nutrients to start the day right.
+Additionally, a heaping teaspoon of Manuka in the morning is a delicious ritual that provides nutrients to start your day off right.

-Not to mention, it works wonders on your peanut butter and banana toast or mixed into your morning cup of coffee or tea.
+Not to mention, it tastes delightful on peanut butter and banana toast or mixed into your morning cup of coffee or tea.

 The Bottom Line: Find a Trusted Source, and You’ll Never Have To Think Twice About Your Honey

 Manuka honey has become increasingly popular over the past couple of decades.
-This Honey With Superpowers™ is rich in taste and quality, and can be a welcome addition to your wellness routine.
+This Honey With Superpowers™ is rich in taste and quality and can be a welcome addition to any wellness routine.